Hillary Clinton as Secretary of State: 2010

-Regional issues and travels: 2011
+2011

 Secretary Clinton began the year 2011 abroad, attending the inauguration of Dilma Rousseff in Brazil, having been sent by President Obama to represent the U.S. Rousseff was the first woman to serve as that country's head of state.
 While there, she ran into Venezuelan ruler and U.S. antagonist Hugo Chávez, but the two had a pleasant exchange; Chávez said "She had a very spontaneous smile and I greeted her with the same effusiveness."

 In mid-January, Clinton made a four-country trip to the Middle East, visiting Yemen, Oman, The United Arab Emirates, and Qatar.
 Speaking at a conference in Doha, she criticized Arab governments' failure to move more rapidly vis à vis reform in unusually blunt language, saying, "In too many places, in too many ways, the region's foundations are sinking into the sand.
 The new and dynamic Middle East that I have seen needs firmer ground if it is to take root and grow everywhere."
 Her visit to Yemen, the first such visit by a Secretary of State in 20 years, found her focusing on the dangers of terrorism emanating from that country.
 An impromptu tour around the walled old city of Sana'a found Clinton being cheered by onlooking schoolchildren.
 A trip and fall while boarding the departing airplane left Clinton unhurt but news services making predictable witticisms.

 When the 2011 Egyptian protests began, Clinton was in the forefront of the administration's response.
 Her initial public assessment on January 25 that the government of President Hosni Mubarak was "stable" and "looking for ways to respond to the legitimate needs and interests of the Egyptian people" soon came under criticism for being tepid and behind the curve of developing events, although others agreed that the U.S. could not be out front in undermining the government of a long-term ally.
 By the next day, Clinton was criticizing the Egyptian government's blocking of social media sites.
 By January 29, Obama had put Clinton in charge of sorting out the administration's so-far confused response to developments.
 During the frenetic day of January 30, she combined appearances on all five Sunday morning talk shows – where she stated publicly for the first time the U.S.'s view that there needed to be an "orderly transition" to a "democratic participatory government" and a "peaceful transition to real democracy", not Mubarak's "faux democracy".
 This was interrupted by her visit to Haiti for the purpose of pressuring the president of Haiti into complying with US-funded intervention in presidential elections.